-Most South Australian high schools have joined the B Part of It” study and are now contributing to this important piece of global research.
+Almost all South Australian high schools joined the B Part of It study and contributed to this important piece of global research.

 In 2017, Year 10, 11 and 12 students across the state were invited to participate in the study – if their school had signed up – and if the parents and the students provided consent.
 Schools were randomly allocated into two study groups (A and B).
-Between April and June 2017 students attending group A schools received a baseline throat swab and were offered 2 doses of Men B vaccine in 2017.
-This group of students will receive a second swab between April and June 2018.
-Students attending group B schools received a baseline throat swab in 2017 and will receive a follow up throat swab and 2 doses of Men B vaccine in 2018.
+Between April and June 2017 students attending group A schools received a baseline throat swab and were offered 2 doses of the Men B vaccine in 2017.
+This group of students received a second swab between April and June 2018.
+Students attending group B schools received a baseline throat swab in 2017 and then received a follow up throat swab and 2 doses of Men B vaccine in 2018.